• Skip to primary navigation

 Until I can get my patch of rhubarb growing (hopefully someday), I'll be happy to buy fresh rhubarb wherever I can find it.
 Because when spring comes around, I start craving fresh rhubarb pie.

 You can, however, also make this rhubarb pie using frozen rhubarb.
-(But our local grocery stores don't even carry frozen rhubarb.
+(Our local grocery stores don't even carry frozen rhubarb.
 So I have a hard time finding any rhubarb at all.)

-But when using frozen rhubarb, it is recommended to thaw and drain the rhubarb before adding it to the pie filling.
+But when using frozen rhubarb, it is recommended to thaw and drain the rhubarb and toss it with a tablespoon of flour before adding it to the pie filling.

 More Amish Pie Recipes